sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/07-js-integration/README.md

 }
 ```

-Similarly, you can now example what would be the appropriate type for the parameter of the `trace()` function:
+Similarly, you can now analyze what would be the appropriate type for the parameter of the `trace()` function:

 ```javascript
 if (ErrorHelper.containsErrors(failureMessage)) {